 - Students may not count BIOL 124 Human Anatomy and Physiology and/or BIOL 125 Human Anatomy and Physiology toward any biology major requirement.

-- Students who take BIOL 310 Biodiversity and BIOL 330 Biodiversity Lab and Recitation may not count BIOL 303 Animal Biology and/or BIOL 304 Plant Biology toward any biology major requirement.
+- Students who take BIOL 300 BioDiversity may not count BIOL 303 Animal Biology and/or BIOL 304 Plant Biology toward any biology major requirement.

 Students majoring in biology who wish to pursue a career teaching secondary school may consider applying for the Curriculum and Instruction Undergraduate Certificate offered by the College of Education and Human Development as an option in seeking an initial Virginia teaching license.